If you’re looking to land a new job, you need a quality CV that will impress employers.

 Using neon colours in an attempt to grab attention is a big mistake will cast doubts over your judgement.

-It’s OK to add a splash of colour (especially when applying to modern trendy firms) but don’t go crazy with it.
+It’s OK to add a splash of colour (especially when applying to create a modern CV look) but don’t go crazy with it.

 Keep the colour coding professional looking and don’t use more than 2 font colours throughout.